General Degree Requirements for all Bachelor's Degrees

 Every candidate for a baccalaureate degree from the university must:

-- complete a foundation curriculum (core curriculum or general education requirements), as specified for the degree sought, that incorporates the requirements of the Seminar Approach to General Education and Scholarship (SAGES);
+- complete the requirements of the Seminar Approach to General Education and Scholarship (SAGES), as described below;

-- complete two semesters of physical education.
-This is completed through a combination of half and/or full semesters in Physical Education activity courses;
+- complete two semesters of physical education through a combination of half and/or full semesters in Physical Education activity courses, as described below;

 - complete a course of studies with a cumulative grade point average of no less than 2.000 for work taken at Case Western Reserve University; and